vsudbrack/vsudbrack.github.io/about.md

 **I'm Vítor Sudbrack**, Brazilian scientist, pursuing a Physics Master program at the *Institute of Theoretical Physics (IFT - Unesp)* in São Paulo - SP, Brazil; and currently working at the *Institute for Cross-Disciplinary Physics and Complex Systems (IFISC - UiB)* Palma de Mallorca, Spain, to get a *sandwich degree*. :brazil: :es:

-My career ~~overdrinking coffee~~:coffee: in Physics started in 2014, but back then I was just learning calculus.
-In 2019, I was laureated **Bachelor in Physics with honors**:1st_place_medal: by the *Federal University of Rio Grande do Sul (UFRGS)* in Porto Alegre - RS.
+I started ~~overdrinking coffee~~:coffee: in Physics in 2014, and in the beginning of 2019 I was laureated **Bachelor in Physics with honors**:1st_place_medal: by the Institute of Physics of the *Federal University of Rio Grande do Sul (UFRGS)* in Porto Alegre - RS.

 My regular work is done at IFT under the supervision of professors *Roberto A. Kraenkel* and *Renato M. Coutinho*.
 Together, we numerically study **population dynamics in highly fragmented landscapes**.
 We aim to understand the effects of fragmentation and habitat spatial features into species and ecological systems.
 You can read much more about it [here](/projects/frag.html).